ouktlab/espnet_asr_models/README.md

 python3 streaming.py sample.wav
 ```

-Bacause "from_pretrained" method has not been implemented in "Speech2TextStreaming" class yet, its wrapper class is defined and used.
+Bacause "from_pretrained" method has not been implemented in "Speech2TextStreaming" class yet, its wrapper class is defined and used in our example code.
 The following is an example code of streaming recognition.
 ```
 args = usage()